0xPolygonID/docs/docs/quick-start-demo.md

 :::note

 You can also use any Polygon ID compatible wallet.
-Please, check our [Ecosystem page](https://ecosystem.polygon.technology/PolygonID/) for other options.
+Please, check our [<ins>Ecosystem page</ins>](https://ecosystem.polygon.technology/PolygonID/) for other options.

 :::